05satyam/ds_questions/README.md

 # ds_questions

-It is a collection of ds questions consisting of very low level to high level.
+It is a collection of data structure and algorithms questions consisting of very low level to high level.

      Questions are majorly from my personal interviews or leetcode or codechef or geekesforgeeks